 • Duplichecker is another free option to scan for duplicate issues either via text or URL.

-How to optimize your content for Google
+How to Optimize Your Content for Google

 The way search engines rank content has changed dramatically.
 Nowadays, Google, for example, tries to answer searches in its SERPs without forwarding users to websites (0-click results), indexes passages in search of the best results and uses a radically different measure to rank pages.